elie195/docker-openvpn/README.md

 * Retrieve the client configuration with embedded certificates

         docker run --volumes-from $OVPN_DATA --rm elie195/openvpn ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn

+* Load the .ovpn file into your OpenVPN client of choice. **For push 2FA Duo prompts, set the password to "push" (no quotes)**

 ## Debugging Tips